emmahewson/island-bees/README.md

 - [GitHub:](https://github.com/) Used to store the project code
 - [Gitpod:](https://www.gitpod.io/) Used to create, edit & preview the project's code
 - [Heroku:](https://dashboard.heroku.com/apps) Used to deploy the live site
+- [Amazon Web Services:](https://aws.amazon.com/) Used to host the static files and images for the live production site.
+- [Google Chrome Dev Tools:](https://www.google.com/intl/en_uk/chrome/) Used to test and debug the production and live apps

 ### External Sites / Resources / Software